zeniths-story/Zeniths-Site/README.md

 > Short introductions to all our Headmates

 > # Projects
-> Past & current art and programming projects
+> Past & current art as well as programming projects
->
-> Weird Art/Artfight Tag Glitch

 > # Blog
 > Stories & rants from our IRL life